lauringlab/variant_pipeline/README.md

 	```
 	Where WSN33.fa is your fasta file
 	* -p plasmid control : the sample name of the plasmid control fastq.
+	* -d distribution : whether you want a one.sided or two.sided test with a betabin or simply a binomial. the two.sided betabin is the most conservative and is best when you suspect many pcr cycles and errors.

 	See the tutorial for more information.